Berulacks/yams/README.md

 #### Running

 The script includes a `yams` script that should be installed with pip.
-If not, `python3 -m yams` will do the trick.
-I recommend running it in the background and following its log output (e.g. `yams &` and then watching the log wiht `tail -F ~/.config/yams/yams.log`).
+If not found, `python3 -m yams` will do the trick.

+`yams` runs as a daemon by default (run as `yams -N` to run in the foreground).
+Run `yams -k` to kill the current running instance.

 #### Setup